mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/xsetwacom.md

 # xsetwacom
-> Command line tool to change settings for Wacom pen tablets at runtime.
+> Command-line tool to change settings for Wacom pen tablets at runtime.

-- List all the available wacom devices.
+- List all the available Wacom devices.
 The device name is in the first column `xsetwacom list`

 - Set Wacom area to specific screen.
 Get name of the screen with `xrandr`